chirag147/M1_App_MatrixCalculator/1_Requirements/Readme.md

 ## Who
   * Students who want to solve matrix related problems for their academic work
-  * Datascience workers working on machine learning and deep learning applications which majorly involve matrices.
+  * Datascience workers working on machine learning and deep learning applications which majorly involve matrices
   * Software engineers
   * Researchers and mathematicians